RobertMiski/UWE-Principles-of-programming/Python/README.md

 - Iteration (to loop through someting)
 - importing (importing you own code from another file or a module from online)

-## Methods-functions- subroutines
+## Functions

-- defining a method
+- defining a function
-- passing data in to a method (arguments)
+- passing data in to a function (arguments)
-- returning values from methods
+- returning values from function

 ## Object-oriented-programming

 - classes/objects
 - static and dynamic attributes
-- static methods/behaviours
+- static functions/behaviours
 - Iheritance